devsoc-unsw/notangles/README.md

 (Skip this for now) Navigate into `notangles/server` and run `docker-compose up`.
 This runs the server and the database as a bundle.

-(Start from here) After that, navigate to the `timetable-scraper` repo and run `npm start`.
-This will start the scraper’s server.
+(Start from here) After that, navigate to the `timetable-scraper` repo (which can be found [here](https://github.com/csesoc/timetable-scraper)) and run `npm start` to start the scraper’s server.
 To update the scraped data, run `npm run scraper`.
 This command should only need to be run once each term.

 ## Documentation